h7k2/holbertonschool-higher_level_programming/SQL_introduction/README.md

 SQL – Introduction (MySQL 8.0)

-Petit projet d’initiation SQL : créer/effacer des bases, tables, insérer, sélectionner, mettre à jour, supprimer, fonctions et agrégations – le tout sur MySQL 8.0.
+A beginner SQL project: create/delete databases and tables, insert, select, update, delete data, and use SQL functions and aggregations — all using MySQL 8.0.

-✅ Prérequis
+✅ Prerequisites

-Ubuntu 22.04 (ou sandbox Holberton)
+Ubuntu 22.04 (or Holberton sandbox)

 MySQL 8.0

-Tous les fichiers .sql :
+All .sql files must:

-commencent par un commentaire décrivant la tâche
+start with a comment describing the task

-ont les mots-clés SQL en MAJUSCULES
+use UPPERCASE SQL keywords

-se terminent par une nouvelle ligne
+end with a new line

-passent wc pour la longueur
+pass the wc length check

-⚙️ Installation rapide (sandbox Ubuntu 22.04)
+⚙️ Quick Installation (Ubuntu 22.04 sandbox)
 apt update
 apt install -y mysql-server
 service mysql start
-mysql --version  # doit afficher 8.0.x
+mysql --version  # should display 8.0.x

-Connexion :
+Connection:

 mysql -uroot
-# ou avec mot de passe :
+# or with password:
 # mysql -hlocalhost -uroot -p

-🧪 Exécuter vos scripts
+🧪 Running Your Scripts

-Chaque fichier s’exécute avec mysql en entrée standard :
+Each file can be executed with MySQL through standard input:

 cat 0-list_databases.sql | mysql -hlocalhost -uroot -p cat 1-create_database_if_missing.sql | mysql -hlocalhost -uroot -p cat 3-list_tables.sql | mysql -hlocalhost -uroot -p hbtn_0c_0

-Astuce : pour ne voir que le dernier résultat (ex. comptage), vous pouvez chaîner avec | tail -1.
+💡 Tip: To see only the last result (for example, when counting), you can chain with | tail -1.

-📁 Arborescence
+📁 Project Structure
 SQL_introduction/
 ├── 0-list_databases.sql
 ├── 1-create_database_if_missing.sql